Description of Business

 While we explored similar sale options for Viridian, we were unable to commit to any definitive transaction.
-Accordingly, we informed Viridian’s customers that we do not plan to continue software and support services beyond the date of existing contracts, all of which expire during the first half of 2023.
+Accordingly, we informed Viridian’s customers that we do not plan to continue software and support services beyond the date of existing contracts, most of which expired during the first half of 2023.
 With the sale of 365 Cannabis and our commitment to wind down the operations of Viridian, we have effectively exited the Enterprise software business.
 Accordingly, we have suspended efforts to seek any new revenue generating opportunities and will only service the existing customers of Viridian in connection with our contractual commitments.
 We have committed to winding down and terminating this business in advance of certain transactions in connection with our exit strategy (see below).

 Disposal of Non-Core SMB Software Products and Brands

 In addition to the our exit from the Enterprise software business, we initiated efforts to explore a sales process for the non-core components and brands of our SMB/Non-Enterprise business unit, including Trellis, a cultivation and compliance software platform, Solo, a seed-to-sale tagging and tracking software platform and Last Call Analytics (“LCA”), a retail analytics platform.
 On January 31, 2023, we completed the sale of LCA for cash in the amount of $0.1 million.
 While we pursued sale opportunities for Trellis and Solo, we were ultimately unable to commit to any definitive transactions.
-Accordingly, we have communicated with the remaining customers of those businesses that we will discontinue software service and support upon the expiration of existing contracts during the first half of 2023.
+Accordingly, we have communicated with the remaining customers of those businesses that we will discontinue software service and support upon the expiration of existing contracts, most of which occurred during the first half of 2023.
 Similar to Viridian, as discussed above, we have suspended efforts to seek any new revenue generating opportunities and will only service the existing customers of Solo and Trellis in connection with our contractual commitments.
 We have committed to winding down and terminating these businesses in advance of certain transactions in connection with our exit strategy (see below).

 With the completion of the sales of 365 Cannabis and LCA and the commitment to effectively discontinue and wind down the operations and service associated with Viridian, Solo and Trellis, our remaining core SMB and governmental business unit is comprised of MJF and Ample.
 Concurrent with the actions described above, we entered into letters of intent with two unrelated parties in the fourth quarter of 2022 to (i) explore the sale of our remaining core SMB and governmental business unit and (ii) realize the potential value of our publicly-held holding company through a merger or similar transaction.
 Collectively, pursuit of these transactions reflects our intention to fully exit the SaaS industry.

 On January 27, 2023, we entered into a securities purchase agreement (“MJF-Ample SPA”) with POSaBIT Systems Corp (“POSaBIT”) to sell MJF and Ample for $4.0 million in cash.
 Subsequently, we received a superior offer from Alleaves Inc. (“Alleaves”), as described below, which was presented to POSaBIT for an opportunity to match or exceed Alleaves’ offer in accordance with the MJF-Ample SPA.
 POSaBIT ultimately declined to present a counter-offer and on April 5, 2023, we terminated the MJF-Ample SPA.
-As a result of the termination, Akerna owes POSaBIT a termination fee and reimbursement for expenses of $0.2 million in June 2023.
+As a result of the termination, Akerna paid POSaBIT a termination fee and reimbursement for expenses of $0.2 million in June 2023.
 These costs were included as Other expense, net in our condensed consolidated statements of operations.

 Concurrent with the signing and in support of the Sale Transaction and the Merger, we and each of the holders of the 2021 Senior Secured Convertible Notes (the “Senior Convertible Notes”) entered into exchange agreements (the “Exchange Agreements”) whereby the holders would ultimately convert the principal amounts of each of their note holdings to a level that would represent 19.9 percent of the outstanding shares of our common stock, $0.0001 par value (“Common Stock”) prior to the closing of the Sale Transaction and the Merger.
 Immediately prior to the stockholder vote required for the closing of those transaction, the remaining Senior Convertible Notes outstanding would be converted into a special class of exchangeable preferred stock to facilitate the required stockholder vote and then be converted into shares of our Common Stock subject to the Merger.
 For a limited period, the conversion price of the Senior Convertible Notes was lowered to $1.20 per share from $4.75 per share.
 In accordance with the Exchange Agreements and upon the occurrence of an any additional capital raising transaction, the conversion price would be adjusted accordingly.
 In connection with an equity offering in June 2023 (see Note 9), the conversion price was further reduced to $0.50 per share.
-We anticipate scheduling a meeting of stockholders during the third quarter of 2023 to approve the Sale Transaction and the Merger and we expect these transactions to close shortly thereafter.
+We anticipate scheduling a meeting of stockholders during the third quarter of 2023 to approve the Merger and the Sale Transaction and we expect these transactions to close shortly thereafter.

 Financial Reporting and Classification

 As a result of the corporate actions described above, 365 Cannabis and LCA (together, the “Discontinued Group”) met the criteria to be considered “held for sale” as that term is defined in accounting principles generally accepted in the United States (“GAAP”).
-Accordingly. the assets and liabilities of these entities are classified and reflected on our condensed consolidated balance sheets as “held for sale” as of December 31, 2022 and their results of operations and the effect of their sales have been classified as “discontinued operations” in the condensed consolidated statements of operations for the three months ended March 31, 2023 and 2022, respectively.
+Accordingly. the assets and liabilities of these entities are classified and reflected on our condensed consolidated balance sheets as “held for sale” as of December 31, 2022 and their results of operations and the effect of their sales have been classified as “discontinued operations” in the condensed consolidated statements of operations for the three and six months ended June 30, 2023 and 2022, respectively.
 Certain financial disclosures including major components of the assets and liabilities and results of operations of the Discontinued Group are provided in Note 12.
 Our core SMB and governmental business unit (MJF and Ample), the businesses for which we have committed to terminate operations (Viridian, Solo and Trellis) and our publicly-held parent holding company (Akerna Corp.) comprise our continuing operations.
 Collectively, these entities are presented as continuing operations for all periods presented herein and until such time that stockholder approval is received for the Sale Transaction and the Merger.